seedee/SDHLT/README.md

 > [!TIP]
 > If the shadow covers the point underneath the model’s origin, this could affect its brightness in unwanted ways.
 Control it by setting a custom `light_origin` on the entity (or move the mesh origin internally).

+### Other
+- Percentage-closer filtering is added to help anti-alias hard shadow edges.
+Increases compile times, so lower values first.
+- Bilateral (edge-preserving) filtering can be enabled on blurred lightmap samples to fix thin shadows appearing like dotted lines due to light bleeding into shadows.
+- Deathmatch Classic maps can further push clipnode limits by removing clip hull 3.
+Not recommended in regular Half-Life 1 without your own Quake DM style mods.
+- Minor performance boosts before tracing BuildFacelights, filtering direct lights by distance (exact inverse-square peak contribution threshold) and by surface facing.

 ### Compile parameters
 #### CSG
 - `-worldextent #` extends the world geometry limit, increase this if you get "brush outside world" errors.
 Default value of `65536` allows geometry in the range of `+/-32768`.
 Entities are limited to `+/-8192` by the engine.